 If you hire migrant workers and travellers, then you’ll need to be prepared for the new employer-led visa system.
 Here’s key information to guide employers on NZ’s work visa changes

-From 1 November, before you can hire a migrant from overseas who needs a visa, you will need to meet the 3-check requirements:
+New Zealand is transitioning to a new Accredited Employer Work Visa, and leaving behind six temporary work visas.
+From 1 November, before you can hire a migrant worker, you will need to meet the 3-check visa application process.

 What is involved in NZ’s 2021 visa law change transition period?

 The following employer policies are closing, to new and renewing applications, on 30 June 2021.
 So, if you want to be able to use these visa statuses up to 1 November 2021, you should apply by 30 June 2021, and also consider the processing timeframes.

 - Accredited Employer (Talent – Accredited Employer).

 - Approval in Principle (Essential Skills) – this does not include approval in principle for other policies, including AIP for foreign crew of fishing vessels.